-- (1) Test of Spoken English (TSE): Applicants must meet a spoken English requirement (see §13.3.2). - (2) Record of Immunization: The Faculty requires immunization against, or proof of immunity to, poliomyelitis, diptheria, tetanus, measles, mumps, rubella, and Hepatitis B. Immunization forms will be sent to the applicant on receipt of application.
-These must be returned by the deadlines in \$12.6.
+- Test of Spoken English (TSE): Applicants must meet a spoken English requirement (see §13.3.2). - (2) Record of Immunization: The Faculty requires immunization against, or proof of immunity to, poliomyelitis, diptheria, tetanus, measles, mumps, rubella, and Hepatitis B. Immunization forms will be sent to the applicant on receipt of application.
+These must be returned by the deadlines in §12.6.
 Any deficiencies in this requirement must be met before orientation.

-Note: For updates on changes to medical testing and immunization refer to www.registrar.ualberta.ca/calendar.
+Note: For updates on changes to medical testing and immunization refer to the Faculty Office.

-In addition to the above requirements, there are a number of health and safety-related requirements that must be met immediately after admission [see §113.2(2)].
+In addition to the above requirements, there are a number of health and safety-related requirements that must be met immediately after admission [see §123.2(2)].